France

 Universities can borrow money with the approval of an external authority

-This applies to 5 other countries: Cyprus, Latvia, Lithuania, Luxembourg, Spain
+This applies to 4 other countries: Croatia, Luxembourg, Slovenia, Spain

 100% Ability to keep surplus